ErisApps/CatCore/README.md

 # CatCore
-CatCore is a .NET Standard 2.0 library which provides a shared connection to mods and other applications for Twitch (and other future streaming platforms).
+CatCore is a high-performance .NET Standard 2.0 library which provides a shared connection to mods and other applications for Twitch (and other future streaming platforms).

 ## Installation